 All files on a right-of-way project are considered confidential until any and all litigation on the project is settled.
+All requests must then be submitted through Open Records (KRS 61.870 to KRS 61.884).

 FORMS OF IDENTIFICATION